 …that starts powering attached module(s) at dusk

-the Solar Lithium Ion Battery Charger is another mix ‘n match module in the Nifty Hobby Projects for LEDs series (tbc)
+the Solar Lithium Ion Battery Charger is another mix ‘n match module in the Nifty Hobby Projects for LEDs and Solar series

 The TP406 board used is designed for Lithium Ion batteries and its discharge protection kicks in when the battery voltage drops to 2.5V.
 If you use a Lithium Polymer (LiPo) battery, that’s too low a voltage and you will damage the battery if it drops that far.